junxit/us-congress-bills-115/metadata.md

 - 2017-06-29 — Introduced in House
 - 2017-06-29 — Introduced in House
 - 2017-06-29 — Referred to the House Committee on Oversight and Government Reform.
+- 2017-11-02 — Committee Consideration and Mark-up Session Held.
+- 2017-11-02 — Ordered to be Reported (Amended) by Voice Vote.
+- 2018-11-27 — Placed on the Union Calendar, Calendar No. 811.
+- 2018-11-27 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+115-1044.
+- 2018-11-27 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+115-1044.